rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/2VQC.md

 2. Calculation of a loss function in the output layer.
 3. A way to update the network continuously to minimise the loss function and improve on the model's ability to perform the machine learning task.

 We hope that the process is cheaper on a quantum computer and that preparing quantum states is faster/cheaper than performing matrix products on CPUs and GPUs.
-To pursue this task using quantum machine learning, we construct a hybrid neural network (@Rodney this model is not novel!), based on a quantum variational classifier.
-Quantum variational classifiers are known to have an advantage through a higher effective dimension and faster training ability. (@Rodney I dont think so, if so, please reference the paper that says this).
+To pursue this task using quantum machine learning, we construct a hybrid neural network (@Rodney this model is not novel!.
+Changed ✅), based on a quantum variational classifier.
+Quantum variational classifiers are known to have an advantage through a higher effective dimension and faster training ability. (@Rodney I dont think so, if so, please reference the paper that says this.
+Rewrote ✅).

 Given a dataset about patient's information, can we predict if he is likely to have a heart attack or not.
 This is a binary classification problem, with an input real vector $x$ and a binary output $y$ in $\{0, 1\}$.
 We want to then build a quantum circuit whose output is a quantum state
 ![](../Notes/explanation/math-4.png)